meshtastic/network-management-client/.devcontainer/README.md

 This project includes a [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers) configuration for Visual Studio Code, which allows you to develop inside a containerized environment.
 This ensures that all developers have a consistent development environment, regardless of their local machine setup.

 > **Note:** The devcontainer is tested on:\
-Windows 11 with Docker Desktop and WSL2 Ubuntu.
+Windows 11 with Docker Desktop and WSL2 Ubuntu.\
+Ubuntu, use command `xhost +` let the display through.

 ### Prerequisites